Kaltsoon/data-management-and-databases/materials/exam-advice.md

 ## Final exam

 - It is guaranteed that the final exam **will include the following types of tasks**:
-  - Practical tasks (solving a problem)
-    - ER diagramming (create an ER diagram based on the given text)
+  - ER diagramming (create an ER diagram based on the given text).
+To prepare, redo some of the tasks in [ER exercises](../exercises/er-exercises.md) and have a look at the model solutions in Moodle's "Course outline" page.
   - Normalisation (show the FDs, determine the normal form, decompose the relation).
-This includes a solid understanding of superkeys, candidate keys, primary keys, alternate keys, and composite keys
+This includes a solid understanding of superkeys, candidate keys, primary keys, alternate keys, and composite keys.
+To prepare, redo tasks 5, 6, and 7 in [Normalisation exercises](../exercises/normalisation-exercises.md) and have a look at the model solutions in Moodle's "Course outline" page.
   - Theory-related tasks (e.g. _"What is the purpose of X"_)
     - Terminology task (explain in your own words a couple of terms) and/or a question related to the theory
     - One theory-related task will be related to database transactions (doesn't require knowing any transaction-related SQL syntax)